EyasuTeshome/shifttracker/job-search/JSR-strenghten-and-revamp-your-resume.md

 6. **Improve** your resume.
 7. *Move on to the next section and repeat!*

+Make sure that your GDoc is configured to be shared with "anyone with the link" and allow comments.
+In this way, the coach will be able to give you specific feedback if necessary.

 Your resume and professional profiles (LinkedIn and GitHub) have a similar structure and present the same information. **Keep a record of all the edits to your resume so that you can integrate them also into these profiles.**

 ### Submit your exercise